theaaronhanks/theaaronhanks/README.md

 ## Learning

-I am currently learning about Object Oriented Programming, and how to develop using Object Oriented development patterns.
-I am also learning about game development using C# and MonoGame, as well as JavaScript and HTML.
-In addition I am studying and learning about common modern web development practices, such as using TypeScript, React, and Node.JS to develop web applications.
+I am currently learning about Object Oriented Programming, and how to develop using Object Oriented design patterns.
+I am also learning about game development using JavaScript and HTML.
+In addition I am studying and learning about common modern web development practices, such as using TypeScript, React, Express, and Node.JS to develop web applications.
 I currently am also taking an introduction to Cyber Security course.

 ## Contact Information